mweel1/usa_high_level/federal-reserve/bank/index.md

 ## Funding

+### Private

 You can make funding requests from the regional federal reserve based on your licensing and objectives for the upcoming year.

 Federal Reserves will have a funding request process based on your licenses.
 The federal reserve will have metrics from the market to analyze markets and make sure they also make good funding decisions to the market based on their location.

+### Public

+Public capital will be deployed along side private capital where the markets can compete on rates.

 ## Funding Scope